 - Cost of living in Blackfoot is 11.5% cheaper than the national average.

-» Blackfoot Homes for Sale: Get yourself homes in affordable cities in Idaho.
+» Blackfoot Homes for Sale: Browse homes in one of the most affordable cities in Idaho.

 #4 Payette